Abdon02/COE332/homework02/README.md

 # README.md file concerning the files: 'hw02_part1.py' and 'hw02_part2.py'

-## The purpose of hw02_part1.py script is to create a dictionary, with data points of meteorite sites.
+   The purpose of hw02_part1.py script is to create a dictionary, with data points of meteorite sites.
-## After gathering the data for 5 differnt meteorite sites, I created a JSON file.
-The JSON file is named
-## 'meteorite.json' once 'hw02_part1.py' is compiled.
+   After gathering the data for 5 differnt meteorite sites, I created a JSON file.
+The JSON file is named 'meteorite.json' once 'hw02_part1.py' is compiled.

-## The purpose of hw02_part2.py script is to read the JSON file that was created from 'hw02_part1.py.
+   The purpose of hw02_part2.py script is to read the JSON file that was created from 'hw02_part1.py.
-## Given a starting point of the rover, (16.0, 82.0) the rover is instructed to travel to the different
-## meterorite sites based on the order in the JSON file.
-Depending on the 'composition' of the meteorite
-## it would take the rover an (x) amount of time to sample and move on to the next meteorite site.
-After
-## gathering all that time travel from one site to another site, we would calculate the total time it
-## takes for the rover to visit and acquire a sample for each site.
+   Given a starting point of the rover, (16.0, 82.0) the rover is instructed to travel to the different meterorite sites based on the order in the JSON file.
+Depending on the 'composition' of the meteorite it would take the rover an (x) amount of time to sample and move on to the next meteorite site.
+After gathering all that time travel from one site to another site, we would calculate the total time it takes for the rover to visit and acquire a sample for each site.

-# Function/dictionary information for 'hw02_part1.py' and 'hw02_part2.py'
-## 'hw02_part1.py' functions and other information:
+# 'hw02_part1.py' functions and other information:
 ### 1.- def element_of_meteorite_composition(mete_comp_list):
      In this function is picks a number between 0 and 2 (inclusive) and depending on what random number is chosen.
 It will return that element from the argument (type list) 'mete_comp_list' to the key